pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

 > By specifying no argument, it will give the current 3D position and orientation of the end effector.

-You can compute the forward kinematics of the arm for other joints positions, by giving as an argument a seven-element-long list, as for the `goto_joints()`method.
+You can compute the forward kinematics of the arm for other joints positions, by giving as an argument a seven-element-long list, as for the `goto()`method.
 The arm will not move, but you can get the target position and orientation of the arm in this configuration.

-For example, for the right arm right angled position:
+For example, for the right arm right-angled-position:
 ```python
 reachy.r_arm.forward_kinematics([0, 0, 0, -90, 0, 0, 0])
 >>> array([[ 0.04622308, -0.03799621, -0.99820825,  0.31144822],